Please note we can no longer guarantee Christmas delivery. We will dispatch your order as quickly as possible

 Our Ultimate Guide to Gin Tasting

-• Juniper
+Juniper Berries

-As you can imagine, this array of notes each has a unique taste and you may find that you are more drawn to one over another.
+As you can imagine, this array of tasting notes each has a unique taste, and you may find that you are more drawn to one over another.
 We find that citrus, fruit or floral gins work particularly well with an elderflower tonic on a warm summer’s day, whilst a gin with notes of spice is much better suited to sitting round an open fire during the colder months.

-But of course, it's up to you what note you prefer, and you can try all different flavours in our gin gift sets.
+But of course, it's up to you what note you prefer, and you can try all the different flavours in our gin gift sets.

 Traditionally, gin is mixed with a tonic.
 But we recommend that you mix it up….
 Get it?!

 One of our personal favourites is gin and ginger beer.
 We love the tingly sensation of the fizzy ginger beer combined with our favourite bottle of gin.
-Poured over a tall glass filled with ice and a slice of lime, there simply isn’t anything better.
+Poured over a tall-stemmed glass filled with ice and a slice of lime, there simply isn’t anything better.

 If you like citrus, why not add a dash of bitter lemon to your gin?
 Or for some added luxury, prosecco paired with gin is a great combination!